hotaki-lab/Digit-Recognition-MNIST-Data-/Readme.md

 # What went Wrong?

-**We found that no matter what λ factor we try, the test error is LARGE.
-With some thinking, we realize that something is wrong with this approach.**
+* **We found that no matter what λ factor we try, the test error is LARGE.
-**The loss function related to the closed-form solution is inadequate for this problem.**
+* **The loss function related to the closed-form solution is inadequate for this problem.**
+* **The closed form solution of linear regression is the solution of optimizing the mean squared error loss.**
+* **This is not an appropriate loss function for a classification problem.**